Every figure on PlainSchools is rendered directly from the source NCES, CRDC and F-33 federal

-Galena City School District operates 4 public schools serving 7,177 students, placing it among the smaller districts in Alaska.
-The school portfolio breaks down into 3 other, 1 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 8,168 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Yukon-Koyukuk Census Area County.
+Galena City School District operates 4 public schools serving 7,177 students, placing it among the smallest districts in Alaska.
+The school portfolio breaks down into 3 combined, 1 high schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Yukon-Koyukuk Census Area.

-a 125:1 student-counselor ratio that meets the ASCA-recommended benchmark, and 6.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+a 125:1 student-counselor ratio, that meets the ASCA-recommended benchmark, and 6.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 25.5% White, 1.3% Asian, 0.8% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Interior Distance Education of Alaska (Idea), with a diversity index of 44.6/100.

 Interior Distance Education of Alaska (Idea) accounts for 96.4% of all Galena City School District student enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Galena City School District-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That is an overwhelming concentration, leaving the rest of Galena City School District a distant remainder — means Galena City School District-wide averages can mask substantial variation outside the dominant entity.
+Grade band: combined.
 A single dominant campus often anchors a district's program offerings and staffing patterns; the share helps explain why district-wide averages may not reflect the typical neighbourhood-school experience.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Galena City School District school enrollment varies 188× across entities

 Galena City School District school enrollment ranges from 42 students (lowest) to 7,876 students (highest), a spread of 7,834 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Galena City School District has higher-than-average Title I eligibility — 89.7% of the population qualifies for free or reduced-price lunch